odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 list view, making it unclear.
 An alternative method is to add the fields, but make them optionally hidden.
 It can be achieved thanks to the ``optional`` attribute.

-.. exercise:: Make field optional
+.. exercise:: Make a field optional

     Make the field ``date_availability`` on the ``estate.property`` list view optional and hidden by default.